 - Prescription Drugs and other Medications - some medications are not safe for a developing baby during pregnancy.
 Discuss with your health care providers the medications or substances you are using to understand which can affect your fertility or a developing baby to develop a plan for your health and a pregnancy.

 - Other Drugs - there are risks to your health and an unborn baby.
 There are special supports and programs to help you quit.

 Being a healthy weight can improve your overall health, your chances of becoming pregnant and having a healthier baby.

 If you are well above or below a healthy weight you may have troubles becoming pregnant.
 Babies may be born too small or early for women who are underweight prior to pregnancy.
 Being well above a healthy weight increases your risk of having a baby born with a birth defect, born too early as well as pregnancy and birth complications.

 Men who are above a healthy weight can experience changes in hormone levels, such as lower testosterone.
 This can cause problems getting or keeping an erection as well as lower sperm counts.

-Physical activity contributes to overall health and well being.
+Physical activity contributes to overall health and wellbeing.
 The Canadian Physical Activity Guidelines (external PDF) suggest 150 minutes per week of moderate to vigorous physical activity for adults aged 64 and under.
 If you are not already fit, start with 30 minutes each day.
 A 10 minute walk, 3 times per day is all it takes to make it easier to stay active which can continue while you are pregnant.

-Frequent strenuous exercise can affect menstrual function.
+Frequent strenuous exercise can affect your menstrual cycle.